karienad/dental-insurance-ai-agent/README.md

 * Operational efficiency improvement: 4-6 hours daily
 * 24/7 verification capability

+## Acknowledgement

+The dental health and real estate sectors' data science implementations shown in this portfolio were completed during my collaboration with [GoDental.ai](https://www.godental.ai/) and are shared with their permission.
+Special thanks to my mentors:

+* [Cole Ingraham](https://www.linkedin.com/in/cole-ingraham-05377b12/) - Technical Lead at GoDental.ai
+* [Vivian Zhang](https://www.linkedin.com/in/vivianszhang/) - CEO at NYC Data Science Academy

+Their insights and support were instrumental in developing these innovative solutions.
+This demonstrates the power of collaboration between industry and data science in creating impactful solutions.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements.